xcart/xc5-manual/en/shipping/free_shipping_on_specific_products.md

 In this case, depending on the combination of the products in the shopping cart, the shipping rates will be as follows:
 Item One only - $0.00 (as the product is to be shipped for free);
 Item Two only - $5.00 (Rate One is applied)
-Item One and Item Two together - $10.00 (Rate Two is applied as a result of the 1st iteration; Rate One is excluded, since the Product One+Product Two have a weight equal to 1lb, and the flat rate for Rate Two is $10.00, regardless of the number of items)
+Item One and Item Two together - $10.00 (Rate Two is applied: As a result of the 1st iteration, Rate One is excluded, since Product One and Product Two together have a weight equal to 1lb.
+As a result of the 2nd iteration, the cost of shipping is found to be $10.00 - because the flat rate for Rate Two is $10.00, regardless of the number of items.)

 ## Example 2